crslade/crslade.github.io/_posts/2011-09-21-rails-editors-and-command-line.md

 author: Christopher Slade
 description: One of the first questions you will need to answer when starting with Ruby on Rails, is what editor should you use.
 tags:
-- Rails
+- rails
-- Teaching
+- teaching
-- Command Line
+- command line
-- Technology
+- technology
-- Editors
+- editors
 modified_time: '2011-10-25T10:20:46.293-10:00'
 blogger_id: tag:blogger.com,1999:blog-2721499664417059501.post-1277774929765172761
 blogger_orig_url: https://www.christopherslade.com/2011/09/rails-editors-and-command-line.html